Back to Tennessee

 What This Bill Does

-• Requires courts to give the highest weight to credible evidence of physical abuse, sexual abuse, or domestic violence when determining what is best for a child's welfare.
+• This bill requires the court to give the highest weight to credible evidence of physical abuse, sexual abuse, or domestic violence when determining the best interest of the child.

 Limits and Unknowns